Earthworm Jim (video game): Reception

 The game received a positive reception upon release.
 Earthworm Jim was awarded Best Genesis Game of 1994 by Electronic Gaming Monthly, GamePro gave the Genesis version a perfect score, and Famicom Tsūshin scored the Super Famicom version of the game a 30 out of 40.

 The game has been noted for its fluid animation, featuring a hand-drawn style that was unusual for 16-bit releases.
-GamePro argued that the game has "the most innovative game play since Sonic first raced onto the Genesis", backing up the point by noting "In the first level, New Junk City, Jim leaps off old tires, climbs strange crevices and cliffs, swings from chains, and creeps through a maze of garbage - and that's the most traditional level in the game!"
-Electronic Gaming Monthly gave rave reviews for both the Genesis and Super NES versions, praising animations, long levels, and warped sense of humor.
+GamePro argued that the game has "the most innovative gameplay since Sonic first raced onto the Genesis", backing up the point by noting "In the first level, New Junk City, Jim leaps off old tires, climbs strange crevices and cliffs, swings from chains, and creeps through a maze of garbage - and that's the most traditional level in the game!"
+Electronic Gaming Monthly gave rave reviews for both the Genesis and Super NES versions, praising animations, long levels, and a warped sense of humor.
 One of their reviewers summarized that "This game was made by a gamer, and it shows."
-With regard to the game's overall appeal, a review from GameZone stated "Back when platformers were the king of genres, Earthworm Jim made its presence known as the 'cool kid on the block' by appealing to many demographics.
+Regarding the game's overall appeal, a review from GameZone stated "Back when platformers were the king of genres, Earthworm Jim made its presence known as the 'cool kid on the block' by appealing to many demographics.
 Obtaining a moderate difficulty level and establishing itself with stylish humor, Earthworm Jim was a financial and critical success for Interplay and Shiny Entertainment.
 Even though I feel the sequel is the best of the series, the original still is able to stand out on its own."
 The review also went on to praise the soundtrack from Mark Miller as well.
 Next Generation reviewed the Genesis version of the game, and stated that "Sure, it's only a slick 16bit platform game.
 And anyone looking for anything revolutionary will be disappointed - there's nothing strictly new here.
 But it's a whole load of fun, and that's what counts."

 The Sega CD enhanced port was also well received.
-GamePro and Electronic Gaming Monthly remarked that whereas most Sega CD ports simply add enhanced music, Earthworm Jim included a number of worthwhile additions such as new animations, new levels, and the new homing missile weapon.
+GamePro and Electronic Gaming Monthly remarked that whereas most Sega CD ports simply add enhanced music, Earthworm Jim included many worthwhile additions such as new animations, new levels, and the new homing missile weapon.